EveryVoiceTTS/EveryVoice/README.md

 ## Quickstart from PyPI

-- Install Python 3.10 or 3.11 and create a venv or a conda env for EveryVoice.
+- Install Python 3.10, 3.11, or 3.12 and create a venv or a conda env for EveryVoice.

 - Install `sox`.
-On Ubuntu, `sudo apt-get install sox libsox-dev` should work.
-If not, use Conda and run `conda install sox -c conda-forge` in your EveryVoice environment
+  - On Ubuntu, `sudo apt-get install sox libsox-dev` should work.
+  - Other Linux distros should have equivalent packages.
+  - With Conda, `conda install sox -c conda-forge` is reliable.

+- Install `ffmpeg`:
-- Install `ffmpeg`.
-On Ubuntu, `sudo apt-get install ffmpeg` should work.
-If not, use Conda and run `conda install ffmpeg` in your EveryVoice environment.
+  - On Ubuntu, `sudo apt-get install ffmpeg` should work.
+  - Other Linux distros should have an equivalent package.
+  - With Conda, `conda install ffmpeg` is reliable.
+  - Or, use the official bundles from https://www.ffmpeg.org/download.html

 - Install `torch` and `torchaudio` version 2.1.0 for your platform and CUDA version: follow the instructions at https://pytorch.org/get-started/locally/ but specify `torch==2.1.0 torchaudio==2.1.0` in the install command and remove `torchvision`.